simplecov-ruby/simplecov/README.md

 ## Groups

 You can separate your source files into groups.
-For example, in a rails app, you'll want to have separate listings for Models, Controllers, Helpers, and Libs.
-Group definition works similar to Filters (and indeed also accepts custom filter classes), but source files end up in a group when the filter passes (returns true), as opposed to filtering results, which exclude files from results when the filter results in a true value.
+For example, in a Rails app, you'll want to have separate listings for Models, Controllers, Helpers, and Libs.
+Group definition works similarly to Filters (and also accepts custom filter classes), but source files end up in a group when the filter passes (returns true), as opposed to filtering results, which exclude files from results when the filter results in a true value.